Tag Archives: cones

 Forest Floor, Late Summer

-We spent several days camping and photographing at a small lake, taking the time to explore and even to return to places to photograph them more than once.
-By staying in one place for a time, it becomes possible to see things that are easily overlooked during a shorter stay.
-Initially the dramatic granite features around the lake drew our attention, but after a few days we became more interested in subtler things, including a low, grassy area near the outlet stream of the lake that some of us might have first dismissed.
+We camped and photographed for several days at a small lake, exploring and even revisiting to places to photograph them more than once.
+By staying in one location for a time, it we notice things that are overlooked during a shorter stay.
+Initially the dramatic granite features around the lake drew our attention, but after a few days we became more interested in subtler things, including a low, grassy area near the outlet stream of the lake.
 On this morning I was simply wandering slowly though this area, now looking more closely and at smaller things, when I saw the still-shadowed ground densely covered by a carpet of pine cones.